-SS4E1 The student will use the basic economic concepts of trade, opportunity cost, specialization, voluntary exchange, productivity, and price incentives to illustrate historical events.
+SS5E1 The student will use the basic economic concepts of trade, opportunity cost, specialization, voluntary exchange, productivity, and price incentives to illustrate historical events.

 b.
-Explain how price incentives affect people's behavior and choices (such as colonial decisions about what crops to grow and products to produce).
+Explain how price incentives affect people's behavior and choices (such as decisions to participate in cattle trails because of increased beef prices).